- Roomy, attractive cabin

-The 2016 Buick Enclave is a handsome SUV with seating for eight, flexible cargo options and our pick among the three large General Motors crossovers.
+The 2016 Buick Enclave is a handsome SUV with seating for up to eight, flexible cargo options and our pick among the three large General Motors crossovers.

 The Encore shares a skeleton, front-wheel bias, and unibody construction with the Chevrolet Traverse and GMC Acadia, which means it isn't as thirsty or as cumbersome as the Cadillac Escalade or GMC Yukon, both of which are based on trucks.